ai4life-opencalls/oc-1-project-11/README.md

    ```bash
    which python
    ```
-4. Open TrackMate and select **Cellpose detector** from the list of availiable detectors.
+4. Open TrackMate and select **Cellpose detector** from the list of available detectors.
 5. Insert the path to your python in Path to Cellpose
 </details>

 ## Step #1: Denoising with N2V
-If the images are noisy, denoising can help achive better segmentation performance.
+If the images are noisy, denoising can help achieve better segmentation performance.
 Most deep learning segmentation models are trained with clean images, so noise in the data severely affects the resulting accuracy.

-You will likely need to re-train the denoising model for different experiments, because differences in noise distribution will affect the performance.
+You will likely need to re-train the denoising model for different experiments because differences in noise distribution will affect the performance.

-N2V offers a [Python package](https://github.com/juglab/n2v), a [Napari plugin](https://github.com/juglab/napari-n2v), of, if you do not have a GPU available, you can try using a Google Colab N2V notebook from [ZeroCostDL4Mic](https://github.com/HenriquesLab/ZeroCostDL4Mic).
+N2V offers a [Python package](https://github.com/juglab/n2v) and a [Napari plugin](https://github.com/juglab/napari-n2v), or if you do not have a GPU available, you can try using a Google Colab N2V notebook from [ZeroCostDL4Mic](https://github.com/HenriquesLab/ZeroCostDL4Mic).

 ### Usage:
 1. Download the example jupyter notebook here: [N2V_denoising.ipynb](resources/N2V_denoising.ipynb)
-2. Download example time-series here: [MAX_CTRL_Wound1_cropped_scaled.tif](resources/example_data/MAX_CTRL_Wound1_project.tif)
+2. Download example time series here: [MAX_CTRL_Wound1_cropped_scaled.tif](resources/example_data/MAX_CTRL_Wound1_project.tif)
 3. Activate the conda environment
     ```bash
     conda activate n2v